STRMN Shih Tzu Rescue of Minnesota

 5. We do not ever ship dogs.

-completed by clicking the application button at the bottom of this page.
-Once you have completed
+can be completed by clicking the application button at the bottom of this page.
+Once you have

-interested.
-The application gives us an idea of your living situation, your family, your lifestyle, and
+you are interested.
+The application gives us an idea of your living situation, your family, your

-what you are really looking for in a companion.
-As everyone knows, the requirements and
+lifestyle, and what you are really looking for in a companion.
+As everyone knows, the

-expectations for dogs all vary, and like humans, each one has its own character and personality.
+requirements and expectations for dogs all vary, and like humans, each one has its own character

-With regards to dogs, some are mellow and just need a place where they can be a companion to
+and personality.
+With regards to dogs, some are mellow and just need a place where they can be

-people and relax and live out their lives.
-Others are more active or like the companionship of
+a companion to people and relax and live out their lives.
+Others are more active or like the

-another dog.
-But they all need to be in homes where they are understood and loved unconditionally.
+companionship of another dog.
+But they all need to be in homes where they are understood and

 After reviewing the adoption application, an adoption coordinator will call for a phone interview to